 The majority of Van der Graaf Generator's 2005 concerts have taken place in continental Europe, where the band has always had a strong following.
 Although at home they never enjoyed the commercial success achieved by the likes of Yes, Genesis, and King Crimson, they've always fared well on the other side of the English Channel -- especially Italy, where Pawn Hearts actually reached #1 in '71 and Present recently made it to #36.
 Of their music's apparent appeal to mainland Europeans, Banton wryly offers: "There must be a latent Puccini/Verdi/Wagner element in how we sound."
 The continued support of the group's die-hard fans notwithstanding, Banton and his bandmates have been taken aback by the positive media response to Present and to their gigs, not just in prog-friendly venues but in the broader music press and, most notably, in "serious" British newspapers (e.g., The Guardian, The Independent, and The Times): "The press reaction this time around has surprised us in its uniformity," he says.
 "Back in the '70s it was always very polarized . . . maybe the world has caught up.
 Now that could be hype."[Many thanks to Hugh Banton for taking the time to speak with me.]

-Also see our previous Peter Hammill interview, Van Der Graaf interview and our article on Hammill's early solo years and our 2016 Peter Hammill interview
+Also see our previous 2007 Peter Hammill interview, Van Der Graaf interview, our article on Hammill's early solo years and our 2016 Peter Hammill interview

 |MAIN PAGE||ARTICLES||STAFF/FAVORITE MUSIC||LINKS|